watson-talent-services/talent-match-app/README.md

 This is a node server that demonstrates using the IBM Watson Talent Match API.

-This application provides a straight forward user experience, and uses IBM's Carbon Design system for the style and design of the experience.
+This application provides a straight forward user experience, and uses [IBM's Carbon Design system](https://www.carbondesignsystem.com/) for the style and design of the experience.

 ### The basic flow for the experience

 This simple application has three important sequences for the experience.

+### First

-**First** there is the default landing page, which guides the user to begin the experience.
+There is the default landing page, which guides the user to begin the experience.

 ![Landing screen](https://github.com/watson-talent-services/talent-match-app/blob/master/documentation-images/TMA1.png)

+### Second

+We collect the Job Description and Person info.
-Then an animated form is displayed, first requesting the text for a Job Description.
+An animated form is displayed, first requesting the text for a Job Description.

 ![Job Description](https://github.com/watson-talent-services/talent-match-app/blob/master/documentation-images/TMA2.png)